sunyhydralab/QView3D/README.md

 ## Setup and Installation

 The software is currently designed to run on Ubuntu 20.04 LTS and later.
-MacOS and Windows are not fully supported but can be achieved with additional configuration.
+MacOS and Windows support can be achieved with additional configuration.

 Clone the repository: